6Viper/Vasco-Quiz/README.md

 - Different browsers(Chrome, Safari and Firefox) been tested to verify that page would work with no issue as well as mobile and table devices are responsive to Media querie styles implemented.

-- The project is responsive, have a good, simple and clean visual effect and is fully functional.
+- The project is responsive, have a good, simple and clean visual effect and is fully functional with correct results.

 - All features within main body have been tested to confirm working properly and texts are clear and readable as well easy to understand.

-- Correct or incorrect answers will be displayed as well tracking question or score functional, Player .
+- Correct or incorrect answers will be displayed as well tracking question or score functions.

 ## Issues and Bugs

-- Wrong use of rel attribute instead of target for _blank value.
-- Embedded video link missused where forgot to remove parts of Youtube video link.
-- Forgot to commit at certain stage of process leading to "modified" or "unmarked" notifications on GitPod having to research I was missing a simple save input.
-- Gitpod blanked returning with no access to github, unable to push.
-A sign in from terminal or app would not work, resulting on having to open a new gitpod from github and paste changes made.
-- Issues to set up logo image properly and having to recap CSS lessons as well using codebro channel to better understand how margins and padding works.
-- Error 404 as href for "Video" was changed from id to class, issue solved.
-- Error 404 as some images had extra / on path, hence not loading.
-- Error 501 for unsupported method form, fixed.
-- Space left on jpeg files later adjusted.
+-

 ## Validator Testing